 The type of visa you need to work remotely in Spain depends on your nationality.

-Nationals from third party countries (including the UK from 1 January 2021) do need a visa to work remotely from Spain.
-The good news is that, unlike the procedure involved for getting a work permit in Spain, the process is straightforward.
-You need to apply for a non-lucrative visa.
+Nationals from third-party countries (including the UK from 1 January 2021) do need a visa to work remotely from Spain.
+The good news is that, unlike the procedure involved in getting a work permit in Spain, the process is straightforward.
+Until recently you needed to apply for a non-lucrative visa.
+This has now changed.

 How do I Get a Non-lucrative Visa to Work Remotely from Spain?

-Your first step is to apply for the non-lucrative visa at a Spanish consulate in your home country.
+Your first step is to apply for a non-lucrative visa at a Spanish consulate in your home country.
 You must fill out the appropriate form and attach the required documentation (see below).

 When you apply for your non-lucrative visa in Spain, you need to show the following: